thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 title: [Sync users and groups from LDAP]

-last_updated: 5/7/2020
+last_updated: tbd
-summary: "Use this procedure to synchronize your ThoughtSpot system with an LDAP server through Active Directory."
+summary: "Use this procedure to synchronize your ThoughtSpot system with an LDAP server."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-## Prerequisites

-Before synchronizing users and groups, [set up integration with LDAP using Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).
-Then, collect the following information:
+Before synchronizing users and groups, you need this information:

 -   IP address and port of the server where your ThoughtSpot instance is running.

-    This hostport must be in the following format `http(s)://<host>:<port>` or `http(s)://<domain>`.
+This hostport is needed in the following format `http(s)://<host>:<port>` or `http(s)://<domain>`.
 -   Administrator login username and password for your ThoughtSpot instance.
 -   URL of the LDAP server, or hostport.

     For example, `ldap://192.168.2.48:389`